Gravitational waves from conformal symmetry breaking: Phase transition and resulting gravitational waves in SU(2)cSM

 Our aim is to assess the GW signal that arises from the phase transition in the early Universe within the framework of SU(2)cSM.
 We perform the computations for the benchmark points shown in Table \ref{tab:benchmark}, defined such as to probe the parameter space where the potential is stable up to the Planck scale (following the analysis of ref.~\cite{Chataignier:2018RSB}).
 They are characterised by the couplings $\lambda_1$, $\lambda_2$, $\lambda_3$ and $g_X$, at the scale $\mu=v=246\g$.
 The VEV of the SM scalar field is equal to $v=246\g$, while we denote the VEV of the new scalar $\f$ by $w$ (both computed at $\mu=v$).
 The Higgs one-loop mass is fixed to $125\g$.
 The cosine of the mixing angle that diagonalises the mass matrix and simultaneously rescales (with respect to the SM) the couplings of the Higgs boson to the gauge bosons, is not within the experimental bounds for all the points, since we aimed at inspecting the parameter space more broadly.
-The points that satisfy all the constraints are point number 3, 4, 6 and 7 (see the discussion in ref.~\cite{Chataignier:2018RSB}, following refs.~\cite{Robens:2016, Robens:2015, Ilnicka:2018}).
+The points that satisfy all the constraints are the points number 3, 4, 6 and 7 (see the discussion in ref.~\cite{Chataignier:2018RSB}, following refs.~\cite{Robens:2016, Robens:2015, Ilnicka:2018}).
 We take these points as representative points in the parameter space to find out whether SU(2)cSM can produce an observable spectrum of GWs.
 Furthermore, we use the benchmark point with label 7 to illustrate our findings in more detail.
 The numerical procedure to obtain the GW signal from the finite-temperature effective potential for a given benchmark point is structured as follows:

-\begin{enumerate} \item We compute the finite-temperature effective potential on a grid in the $(h,\varphi)$ plane using the thermal masses for bosons defined in the appendix \ref{app:thermal-masses}.
-To account for liable results at all temperatures, we use for the thermal function $J_{F, B}$ the numerical solution to the integral \eqref{eq:thermal-functions}.
-In this way, our results for the finite-temperature effective potential are reliable beyond the high temperature expansion.
-For that we use the publicly available numerical implementation for the thermal functions of ref. \cite{Fowlie:2018}.
-We interpolate from this grid to yield the finite-temperature effective potential.
+\begin{enumerate} \item We compute the finite-temperature effective potential on a grid in the $(h,\varphi)$ plane.
+To account for reliable results at all temperatures, we use for the thermal functions $J_{F, B}$ the numerical solution to the integral \eqref{eq:thermal-functions} with the aid of the publicly available numerical implementation for the thermal functions of ref. \cite{Fowlie:2018}.
+We interpolate from the grid to yield the finite-temperature effective potential.
 This procedure is repeated for different temperatures with a discrete temperature increment.

 \item Next, the potential is minimised to find all local and global minima and the critical temperature.
 Knowing the true vacuum, false vacuum and the effective potential at a given temperature, we can compute the bubble profiles in the two-field case and the corresponding euclidean action $S_3(T)$.
 These are found with the use of a publicly available Mathematica package AnyBubble~\cite{Masoumi:2017}.\footnote{It should be underlined that we use the full effective potential, including both of the scalar fields.
 The price that is paid for this generality is that the code exhibits certain numerical instability, returning no results for certain values of temperature.}